Digital QR Code Scavenger Hunt Guide: How to create, ideas, and examples

 You can hide secret codes that unlock new clues in the game using coupon code QR Codes.

-QR Code Scavenger Hunt: Where should you create one?
+QR Code scavenger hunt use cases: Where can you use one?

-QR Code Treasure Hunts can be helpful for students of all ages.
-Here are some of the ways you can use them;
+QR Code scavenger hunt games can be helpful for students of all ages.
+Here are some of the ways you can use them:

 As an orientation activity for new students showing them essential areas of the school grounds with questions relevant to things, they need to know.